Uepaa-AG/p2pkit-quickstart-ios/README.md

 <P2PKit/PPKController.h>
 ```
 ### p2pkit License
-* By using P2PKit.framework you agree to abide by our License (which is included with P2PKit.framework) and Terms Of Service available at http://www.p2pkit.io/policy.html
+* By using P2PKit.framework you agree to abide by our License, Terms Of Service and other policies which are included with P2PKit.framework
 * Please refer to "Third_party_licenses.txt" included with P2PKit.framework for 3rd party software that P2PKit.framework may be using - You will need to abide by their licenses as well